A Swiss Fairytale

 Landscapes, forests, mountains, cliffs, pastures and meadows, wild life, birdsongs, wood cracking sounds, various colours and shapes of plants and trees, tiny little details of mountain flowers, fine leaves vibration, warm sunshine, cooling and magical forest shades, the music of the rain, the calmness conveyed by the fresh and sparkling snow, and I could continue the enumeration, in one world the Nature is such a reach source of inspiration.

-One of the virtues of my miniature creations is that each creature is unique, and you will never find two identical pieces in my collections.
+The virtue of my miniature creatures is that each creature is unique, and you will never find two identical pieces in my collections.

 I am creating for each creature a unique shape that never repeats.
 I use the sculpted object directly, and I don't use molds.